lakshAmar/PF-LAB-04/README.md

 # PF-LAB-04
 # Laksh Amar-PF-Lab-03.
- Name: Danish Kachelo
+ Name: Laksh Amar
- Roll No: 25k6514
+ Roll No: 25k6504

  ## Lab Objective ##
 Understand the purpose of logical decision-making in C programming.